-ABC Cancels ‘Roseanne’ After Racist Tweets
+‘Roseanne’ Canceled By ABC Following Star’s Racist Tweets

 Soros was born in 1930.

-Today’s tweets aren’t even the first time Barr has called an African American women an ape.
+Today’s tweets aren’t even the first time Barr has called an African-American woman an ape.
 In 2013, she called Obama National Security Adviser Susan Rice “a man with big swinging ape balls.”